virtualsquare/vdeplug_agno/man/libvdeplug_agno.1.md

 : `ipv6`: ipv6 type (0x86dd)

   ` `
 : `rand`: random number as type.
-The random number will be generated for every Ethernet packet sent.
+The random number will be generated for each Ethernet packet sent.

 # EXAMPLES